-^{}We thank Felix Bierbrauer, Olivier Blanchard, John Boyd, Martin Hellwig, Andreas Irmen, Dirk Krüger, Benny Moldovanu, George Pennacchi, Eva Schliephake, Mark Brisske, our anonymous referees, workshop and conference participants at the Austrian National Bank, the Deutsche Bundesbank, the German Economic Association, the German Finance Association, the IMF, the Max Planck Institute Bonn, and the Universities of Bonn, Freiburg, Göttingen, Hannover, Heidelberg, Innsbruck, Karlsruhe, Luxembourg, Mainz, Mannheim, and Tübingen for helpful discussions.
+\We thank Felix Bierbrauer, Olivier Blanchard, John Boyd, Martin Hellwig, Andreas Irmen, Dirk Krüger, Benny Moldovanu, George Pennacchi, Eva Schliephake, Mark Brisske, our anonymous referees, workshop and conference participants at the Austrian National Bank, the Deutsche Bundesbank, the German Economic Association, the German Finance Association, the IMF, the Max Planck Institute Bonn, and the Universities of Bonn, Freiburg, Göttingen, Hannover, Heidelberg, Innsbruck, Karlsruhe, Luxembourg, Mainz, Mannheim, and Tübingen for helpful discussions.
 All errors are our own.
-Financial support of the DFG (EN892/1 and CRC TR 224) is gratefully acknowledged.
+Financial support from the German Research Foundation (DFG, through EN892/1 and CRC TR 224 and EXC2126/1-390838866) is gratefully acknowledged.
 A former version of this paper was called "On the Existence and Prevention of Speculative Bubbles".